Nogg-aholic/PowerSuit/PatchNotes/Update_0.4.0.md

 - Fuel HUD display now actually matches stored fuel
 - Air Refuel flag works again
 - Fixed display of flags in Debug Stats
+- Fixed suits not being able to receive fuel produced by Modules until they had refueled at least once from inventory items.

 ## For Developers